 Presenting the Villas Worldwide range of private villas with pools in Crete.
 Self-catering holiday homes to rent for family holidays and romantic breaks.
 Contact our experts and let us help you find the right property for you, we have over thirty years of experience

-The Rethymnon and Chania regions of northwestern Crete are characterised by a lush landscape which is complimented by dramatic countryside which includes the dramatic Samaria gorge.
+The Rethymnon and Chania regions of northwestern Crete are characterised by a lush landscape which is complemented by dramatic countryside which includes the dramatic Samaria gorge.
 The previous administrative centre Chania has perhaps the most attractive harbour on the island.
 Heraklion, the capital is a central hub, to the east is Agios Nikolaos and the museum island of Spinalonga.
 The south is relatively remote and quite hot.

 Clients staying in villas near Chania tend to use it as a base for visiting the western region of the island.
 Chania is one of the islands four provincial capitals and is amongst the most attractive, with beautiful historic old areas set against a backdrop of azure blue seas and dramatic mountains.

 There are two International airports on the island of Crete, Heraklion and Chania.
 There are direct international flights into both airports.
 Ryanair recently added flights to Chania from Manchester.

 The main capital of Heraklion (Irakleio) lies on the north coast and just to the west of the town is the island's main airport Heraklion (HER).
 If you don’t want to drive too far from the airport this is a good area to choose from.